haojie9777/chatgpt-tele-bot/README.md

 # TODO
 1. Add more configuration
+2. Implement webhooks instead of constant polling
-2. General enhancements (I'm new in using telegram bot api)
+3. General enhancements (I'm new in using telegram bot api)
-3. Support chatgpt-3 and other OpenAI apis
+4. Support chatgpt-3 and other OpenAI apis
-4. ~~Rate limiter~~, user session handling and caching
+5. ~~Rate limiter~~, user session handling and caching

 # Special Note
 There must be thousands of chatgpt related projects out there created by other users ever since chatgpt was released.